 - Level 5 Higher Apprenticeship in Leadership and Management – November 2015.

-We would accept June’s qualifications for registration with a training requirement for June to complete the All Wales Induction framework for Social Care Managers including section 11 ‘Lead and manage service provision for care home settings’ by renewal of registration (3 years).
+We would accept June’s qualifications for registration with a training requirement for her to complete the Induction Framework (for managers) including section 11 ‘Lead and manage service provision for care home settings’ by renewal of registration (3 years).

 Case study 3